Not another gin??!

 The gin is fresh and bright, bursting with flavour, some might say it's slightly sweeter than some London Dry’s.
 Our gin isn’t Old Tom in style as no sugar is added after distillation, any sweetness comes directly from the sweet botanicals which are added to the still, namely marshmallow root and meadowsweet.
 This sweetness, along with zingy cardamom and coriander and the bright, piny flavours of juniper give our gin a lovely complex, yet rounded, flavour.
 Pure spring water is used to dilute our gin down to bottling strength.
 The gin makes a great Tom Collins, an exquisite French 75 and a rather delicious Negroni.
 A number of other spirits are made at the distillery.
 Please see our Products page for more information.

 And on to Helen… Having lived in many UK towns and cities and also in Ireland, Belgium and France Helen has had the good fortune to sample some world-renowned drinks, from Guinness to Cognac, Trappiste beers to eaux-de-vie.
 Originally working as a sound engineer on major West End and touring productions, Helen has also enjoyed her fair share of first night parties and the flowing libations that came with them.
 Helen has also worked as a teacher, ski instructor and in international customer relations.
 She likes to think of her career as being of portfolio type rather than that she’s a Jack of all trades.
 Every experience has its use – do, learn and progress.
 After all, Slumdog Millionaire didn’t do too badly from his past experiences, did he?!
-For the last four years Helen has been creating gin and vodka infusions, serving these in cocktails from her travelling bar at festivals and concerts.
+During the four years before opening Maiden Distillery Helen created gin and vodka infusions, serving these in cocktails from her travelling bar at festivals and concerts.

 at The Old Brewery